It started in September

 1. These programmes work – but you have to work!

 It’s true – my body was different at the end.
 So a transformation definitely took place!
 But I had to work my ass off for it.
+And at time’s that was really lonely and really miserable.

 And that’s the thing with the pursuit of the “perfect” body – it requires 100% dedication.
 That means 100% accountability for the food you’re eating and almost 100% of your spare time spent training, or recovering from training.
 That just doesn’t feel like the sort of normal life that most people lead.
 The frequency and intensity of sessions each week stressed me out, and made me horrible to live with.
 That wasn’t a pay off that I felt was worth a drop in dress size.